slashmcp/mcp-registry/docs/LANGCHAIN_AGENT_SPEC.md

 ## Questions for Dev Team

-1. What is the current iteration limit configuration?
+1. ✅ What is the current iteration limit configuration? **A: 100 iterations (December 2024)**
-2. Can iteration limits be increased via configuration?
+2. ✅ Can iteration limits be increased via configuration? **A: Yes, via LANGCHAIN_MAX_ITERATIONS env var**
-3. Is parallel tool execution supported?
+3. 🔄 Is parallel tool execution supported? **A: Not yet - sequential only**
-4. What is the current timeout configuration?
+4. ✅ What is the current timeout configuration? **A: 180s execution, 60s per tool**
-5. Is progress reporting planned or available?
+5. 🔄 Is progress reporting planned or available? **A: Planned for future**
-6. How are tool failures currently handled?
+6. ❓ How are tool failures currently handled? **A: TBD**
-7. What is the tool discovery mechanism?
+7. ❓ What is the tool discovery mechanism? **A: TBD**
-8. Are there any resource constraints (memory, CPU) we should be aware of?
+8. ❓ Are there any resource constraints (memory, CPU) we should be aware of? **A: TBD**

 ---